Article

 ICRC's humanitarian impact in Yemen 2025

-When a deadly attack struck Sa’ada Prison in April, killing and injuring dozens of detainees, ICRC and Yemen Red Crescent teams were among the first to respond, helping evacuate the wounded, managing the dignified care of the dead, and calling for stronger protection for civilians trapped in conflict zones.
-The damaged clinic of the prison has been fully renovated and equipped by the ICRC to allow providing vital medical care services for the detainees.
+When a deadly attack struck Sa’ada Prison in April, killing and injuring dozens of detained migrants, ICRC and YRCS were among the first to respond, helping evacuate the wounded, managing the dignified care of the dead and calling for stronger protection for civilians trapped in conflict zones and for all parties to respect international humanitarian Law (IHL).
+In the same facility, the ICRC fully renovated and equipped a new medical clinic in mid-2025, enabling it to provide vital medical care to all the detainees.

 Reuniting families, restoring hope

-2025 marked significant strides in addressing one of war’s deepest wounds: separation.
-After sustained dialogue with all sides, a historic agreement was reached for the release and repatriation of over a thousand of detainees in January 2025, bringing joy to families who have been waiting in anguish for year.
-As a new of prisoner’s exchange opportunity is pointing in the horizon with the preliminary agreement reached between parties to proceed with the largest such similar exchange of the conflict, the ICRC remain prepared to play fully it’s neutral intermediary role and ready to oversee safe reunifications of families long torn apart.
+2025 saw significant progress in addressing one of war’s deepest wounds: reuniting families separated by conflict.
+After sustained dialogue with all sides, an agreement was reached for the unilateral release and repatriation of over a hundred of detainees in January 2025, bringing joy to families who have been waiting in anguish for years.
+In December, building on commitments made under the Stockholm Agreement of 2018 and precedent prisoners’ exchange operations in 2020, 2023, parties to the conflict reached a preliminary agreement in Muscat for a new round of release of detainees, expected to be the largest of its kind since the beginning of the conflict.
+The ICRC is prepared to play fully its role as a neutral intermediary and stand ready to implement and oversee safe reunifications of families long torn apart.

 ICRC's humanitarian impact in Yemen 2025